The Numbers Band: Career

 In 1998, Robert and Jack Kidney performed with David Thomas and his "Mirror Man" stage production at the Southbank Center in London.
 In 2000, the entire Numbers Band performed there.
 The brothers toured with the troupe in the Netherlands and Canada, and again in Los Angeles in 2003.

 In 2003, The Numbers Band were among the rockers profiled in the PBS documentary It's Everything, And Then It's Gone about the Akron Sound.
 The band then consisted of the Kidney brothers, Hynde, Bill Watson (bass) and Frank Casamento (drums).

-They released Inward City, in 2009.
+They released Inward City in 2009.

 In 2010, Anton Fier reunited the Golden Palominos for a limited number of shows in New York City.
 Robert Kidney joined the performances at The Living Room and Le Poisson Rouge.

 In 2011, drummer Frank Casamento left the band and moved to Chicago.
 Clint Alguire replaced him.

 In 2012, Robert Kidney was awarded the Cleveland Arts Prize Lifetime Achievement Award for Music.
 The CAP created this video:Cleveland Arts Prize, Robert Kidney.

 In 2013, the Kidney Brothers released their first duet CD, "Coal Tattoo", on ReR Megacorp Records.
 That same year, the Numbers Band re-released their first LP, "Jimmy Bell's Still in Town" as a double vinyl LP from Exit Stencil Recordings with three extra tracks which were recorded in the same time period.
 The band traveled to New York City that December to perform songs from the album at the Bowery Electric.
 Longtime fan David Fricke from Rolling Stone was in attendance.
 Fricke wrote the liner notes for the re-release.

 Robert Kidney released his first solo effort in early 2016: "JackLeg", a collection of songs written by Robert with acoustic guitar, recorded at Studio G in Brooklyn (released by Exit Stencil Records).

 The Numbers Band celebrated their 45th anniversary at The Kent Stage in Kent, Ohio, on October 3, 2015.

 In 2020, they released a CD recorded live in the studio, “Endure: Outliers on Water Street”.
 On February 28, they celebrated their 50th Anniversary at the Kent Stage, performing to a sold-out crowd.

 The band sold out the Kent Stage again for their 55th anniversary concert on March 8, 2025, and they continue to perform on a regular basis throughout northeast Ohio.

+A full-length film about the band, Out of Obscurity, Into Oblivion by Jason Prufer, premiered at the Cedar Lee Theatre in Cleveland, Ohio, on June 6, 2026.